spacer

 Other ways to reduce moisture in the bathroom include leaving the door open while showering, keeping a window open while showering and demisting the mirror.
 Speed up the drying process in the shower stall by wiping down the walls after each shower, and focus on keeping your showers cooler and shorter in duration.

-• EXCESSIVE HUMIDITY
+EXCESSIVE HUMIDITY

-On a related subject, a bathroom in which excessive humidity is common is going to be immensely attractive to bugs.
 Place a powerful dehumidifier in your bathroom, using it during each shower to help control humidity levels.
-These appliances can be found in most stores that sell housewares.
-Before you choose the right model, be certain to consider factors such as the size of the bathroom as well as the extraction capacity and airflow rate of the dehumidifier.
+Dehumidifiers can be found in most stores that sell housewares.
+Before you choose the right model, be certain to consider the size of the bathroom as well as the extraction capacity and airflow rate of the dehumidifier.

 Are you looking for another way to minimize humidity in the bathroom?
 Consider adding a plant that thrives in humid conditions.
 Such a plant will absorb a great deal of moisture and return healthy oxygen into the air.
 Plants inhibit mold growth as well.
 Reliable options include peace lilies, Boston ferns, orchids and Chinese evergreens.

-• PLUMBING PROBLEMS
+PLUMBING PROBLEMS

 Sometimes, the building's plumbing may contribute to pest issues.
 A leak can cause water accumulation, which is undoubtedly attractive to pests.
 Those water leaks can migrate to surrounding wooden items, inviting termites to come inside and stay.
 The water can also attract ants, mosquitoes, spiders, silverfish and other less destructive pests.